astroveny/aws-bootcamp-cruddur-2023/journal/week4.md

 ## 4. Cognito Post Confirmation using Lambda

-We will start by creating a lambda function on AWS lambda console then create function python file inside the repo under aws/lambdas
+We will start by creating a function inside the repo under aws/lambdas then copy the script to a lambda function on AWS lambda console.
+Next we will configure Lambda function int he same VPC where we have the RDS instance, then add a layer for 'psycopg2' which is a custom compiled psycopg2 C library for Python to connect Lambda function to Postgres.
+Finaly, we will add Lambda trigger as 'Sign-up / Post confirmation trigger' in Cognito, which will triger the lambda function as we complete the sigin-up & confirmation process.

 ### Create Function inside the repo
 [Back to top](#Week-4)